| About

 paying my siblings to play it with me long

 after they had lost interest.
+Friends and

 family suffered alike.
 When I couldn’t